minajamshidi/Python-Tutorials/README.md

 	* IMPRS NeuroCom retreat Nov 2019

+* PythonPackages
 	* Numpy tutorials: These are self-learning Numpy playground notebooks.
-You can explore Numpy with these notebooks.
-May 2020
+You can explore Numpy with these notebooks
+	* Parallel Processing
+		* multiprocessing

 * MEEG Analysis